tsalkakis-d/behavior-promise/README.md

 > 		Root is a YAML text string.
 Parse it to get the tree object
 > 	- **'yamlfile'**
 > 		Root is the filename of a YAML text file.
 Load and parse it to get the tree object
-> - **actions** (Required)
+> - **.actions** (Required)
->	An object containing all the available actions as properties
+>	An object containing all the available actions as properties.
+>
 >   For each property:
 > 	- Property key is the action path key (see run)
 > 	- Property value is either a function (the action) or an object containing more properties

-####Node
+#### Node
 > Object with the following properties (all optional):
-> - **type**
+> - **.type**
 >   A string indicating the node type.
+>
 >   May be one of: 'action','seq','sel','invert','success','failure'.
+>
 >   If no type is given but node has also a type specific property (`action`, `seq`, `sel`, `inver`, `success`, `failure`), then node type is concluded from the property key.
+>
 >   If no type is given and there is no type specific property but there is a `nodes` property, then node type is `seq`.
-> - **actionType**
+> - **.actionType**
 >   If node is an action, define here the action type.
+>
 >   If node is not an action, define here the default action type of the children nodes.
+>
-> May be one of : `promise`,`callback`,`boolean`,`plain` (see action for definitions)
+>   May be one of : `promise`,`callback`,`boolean`,`plain` (see action for definitions).
+>
 >   Default is going up parent actionType.
 If `actionType` is not found and no children specific property is given, then actionType='plain'.
-> - **scope**
+> - **.scope**
 >   A scope object, containing a set of variables as properties.
 Each property X is available as this.X inside the  actions of this node and its child nodes.
+>
 >   An action, through this, can access its scope and all its parent nodes scopes as one scope.
+>
 >   In order to avoid bugs, it is considered an error to have a property with the same name in a node scope and in any of its children nodes scope.
-> - **title**
+> - **.title**
 >   A string describing this node
+>
 >   Useful for editing/viewing/debugging the tree
+>
-> - **action**
+> - **.action**
 >   Action to execute.
+>
 >   May be a word string, an object path string or a function:
 >   - If word string (AAAA), execute the function from tree.config.actions[AAAA]
 >   - If object path string (AAA.BBB.CCC), execute the function from tree.config.actions[AAA][BBB][CCC]
 >   - If function, execute directly this function.
+>
 >   The function will be invoked according to the rules of the specified actionType:
+>   - **promise**:
->   - promise: Invoke a promise function
+>     Invoke a promise function
+>
 >     If rejected or exception occurs, return failure.
 If fulfilled, return success
+>   - **callback**:
->   - callback: Invoke a function of type f(input,cb)
+>     Invoke a function f(input,cb)
+>
 >     input is an optional argument
+>
 >     cb is a callback function of type cb(err,result)
+>
 >     When done, cb is called.
 If err is not null or an exception occurs, return failure.
 If err is null and no exception occurs, return success
+>   - **boolean**:
->   - boolean: Invoke a function of type f(input)
+>     Invoke a function f(input)
+>
 >     input is an optional argument
+>
 >     When done, function must return a true/false result.
 If result = false or exception occurs, return failure.
 If result = true, return success
+>   - **plain**:
->   - plain: Invoke a plain function(input)
+>     Invoke a plain function f(input)
+>
 >     input is an optional argument
+>
 >     When done, function must just return.
 If exception occurs, return failure.
 If no exception occurs, return success
-> - **seq**
+> - **.seq**
+>
+>   Sequence.
+An array with child nodes to execute in sequence.
+>
+>   When a failure occurs in a child node, stop the sequence and return a failure.
+>
+>   If all nodes succeeded, return a success
+>
-> - **sel**
+> - **.sel**
+>
+>   Priority selector.
+An array with nodes to select one.
+>
+>   Try to execute all child nodes in sequence, from first to last.
+>
+>   When a child node succeeds, stop the sequence and return immediately success.
+>
+>   When a child node fails, try the next node in sequence.
+>
+>   If all nodes failed, return a failure.
+>
-> - **invert**
+> - **.invert**
+>   Invert decorator.
+Execute the child node, reverse its result (success<->failure) and return it.
-> - **success**
+> - **.success**
+>   Success Decorator.
+Execute the child node and return success, no matter what the child node returned.
-> - **failure**
+> - **.failure**
+>   Failure Decorator.
+Execute the child node and return failure, no matter what the child node returned
-> - **nodes**
+> - **.nodes**
+>   Alternative name of the children object.
+Instead of declaring a different property for each type, declare it as `nodes`.
+You will have also to specify the type by declaring the .type property.
+>
+>   Use either this or a type specific property (seq,sel,inv etc)

 ## Todo
 - Add more checks and errors
 - Accept functions as node properties
 - Implement more types and properties (random, parallel, repeat, repeatUntil, max)
-- Complete the incomplete scope functionality
+- Add more features in the scope functionality
+- Add links to reuse tree parts in more than one places